suhasdotcom/utility-projects/config-reader/README.md

 public class ConfigClassExampleThree {}

-@ConfigFilePath('~/Applications/Config-Reader/src/main/resources/app-config.json')    // assumes config file from absolute path, i.e. any path starting from [A-Z]:/ (windows drives paths like C:/, D:\) or [~, /] (unix home and root paths) will be considered absolute paths public interface ConfigInterfaceExampleOne {}
+@ConfigFilePath('~/Applications/Config-Reader/src/main/resources/app-config.json')    // assumes config file from absolute path, i.e. any path starting from [A-Z]:/ (windows drives paths like C:/, D:\) or [~, /] (unix home and root paths) will be considered absolute paths public interface ConfigClassExampleFour {}
 ```

 Oncoming:
-1) Authorize the config modifier person/token before config change (currently this can be done by unix user groups).
+1) Authorize the config modifier person/token/bot before config change (currently this can be done by unix user groups).
-2) Maintain a history of config change.
+2) Maintain a history of config change (git does it anyway).